nvhphuc1206/hphuc_miniproject/README.md

     - `output_directory`: path to where you want to store the trimming results
     - `quality_control_output_directory`: path to where you want to store the FastQC reports for the trimming results.
     - `assembly_output_directory`: path to where you want to store the assembly result
+    - `bandage_output_directory`: path to where you want to store the result of visualizing assembly graph
     - `argument`: parameters you want to filter data as on module 2 introduced
 - Example:
 ```sh